Lee65535/SDDT_io4_esp32s2/README.md

 # ESP32-S2 Ongeki IO4

 Forked from GEEKiDoS's esp32-s2 ongeki con

+HUGE thank to GEEKiDoS, I (Lee) did nothing but write this README

+**esp-idf version: 4.4**

+## Setup

-esp-idf version: 4.4
+Before proceeding, make sure you have esp-idf 4.4 installed;

+For CLion, you can set environment variables in settings/preferences without altering PATH system-wise.

+In `idf.py menuconfig`, enable TinyUSB stack, enable HID and modify configurations accordingly.

 ### esp-idf Files Need to Be Modified: